nordstrand/docker-transparent-http-cache/README.md

  * is lean (at its core: ~100 lines of approachable hackable node js code)
  * works transparently out-of-the-box, no iptables setup required
+ * dynamically creates certificate with correct CN/Common Name when proxying TLS traffic, the certificate is signed by a self signed CA certificate (rootCA.pem) that is included with the distribution and ready to be imported into the truststore/ca-bundle of a "victim"

 ----